-VII.
+VIII.
 Post Harvest Monitoring

-The field test site including the perimeter fallow zone must be monitored for the presence of volunteer tobacco plants for 12 months after termination of the field test.
+The field test site including the perimeter fallow zone must be monitored for the presence of volunteer rice and weedy rice plants for 1 year after termination of the field test.
 Viable plant material should not remain at the test site following termination.
+All volunteer plants found at the trial site shall be destroyed prior to flowering.

-VIII.
+IX.
 Post Harvest Land Use Restrictions